-The preservation of facades alone, and the gutting and reconstruction of interiors, is not normally an acceptable approach to the re-use of protected buildings; it can destroy much of a building's special interest and create problems for the long-term stability of the structure.
+The preservation of façades alone, and the gutting and reconstruction of interiors is not normally an acceptable approach to the re-use of protected buildings.
+It can destroy much of a building's particular interest and create problems for the long-term stability of the structure.
+The retention of only the principal façade can be seen as a superficial response to protecting the historic environment.
+The value of heritage is its holistic and three-dimensional contribution to our cherished local scene.
+Streets are not skin deep and the retention of only the outer veneer of a historic building leads to a lessening of the heritage value of the island.